 Concerned about the real-life toxicity of Maryland’s Chesapeake Bay and using a grab bag of clever found-footage-style imagery, Barry Levinson has made one hell of a creepy little eco-horror pic.
 One minute, folks are splashing around the Maryland shoreline; the next, they’re ravaged (in gruesome detail) by hideous parasitic isopods that have evolved in polluted water.
 Chaos follows.
 And if the filmmaker has his way, so will action: The Chesapeake Bay is 40 percent dead.
 And isopods are real.
 (Also available on VOD) A-

-Genre: Horror; Starring: Michael Beasley, Christopher Denham, Andy Stahl; Director: Barry Levinson; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Roadside Attractions
+Genre: Horror; Starring: Michael Beasley, Christopher Denham, Andy Stahl; Director: Barry Levinson; Runtime (in minutes): 85; MPAA Rating: R; Distributor: Roadside Attractions

 Posted November 2 2012 — 12:00 AM EDT

 - James Bay adds some tambourine to Rihanna, Kanye West's 'FourFiveSeconds'

 - Constance Wu of 'Fresh Off the Boat' opens up about the show's controversial start